 History of BLM and O&C Lands

-Detailed political and legal history of BLM and O&C lands in western Oregon.
+A detailed political and legal history of BLM-managed and O&C lands in Western Oregon.

 Just after the Civil War, in order to assist settlement, Congress began offering land grants from federally owned land to assist rail and wagon road construction.
 In 1866 the State of Oregon was fortunate to receive a huge grant including every other square mile in a 40-mile swath of land stretching from Portland south to the California border.